jpetazzo/pipework/README.md

 and before starting the service, call `pipework --wait`.
 It will wait until the `eth1` interface is present and in `UP` operational state, then exit gracefully.

+## Add the interface without an IP address

+If for some reason you want to set the IP address from within the container, you can use `0/0` as the IP address.
+The interface will be created, connected to the network, and assigned to the container, but without configuring an IP address:

+    pipework br1 $CONTAINERID 0/0

 ## DHCP